 As for Esther, she’s managed to escape the curse…so far.
 She doesn’t yet have a great fear because she avoids pretty much everything.
 Elevators, small spaces, crowds—anything that might trigger a phobia is off-limits and is meticulously recorded in her semi-definitive list of worst nightmares.

 Esther thinks she has it all figured out, until she’s reunited with an old elementary school classmate—and first crush—Jonah Smallwood.
 The encounter leaves her stranded at a bus stop and swindled out of her phone, all her cash, a Fruit Roll-Up she’d been saving, and her list—not to mention her dignity.
 But the theft is also the beginning of an unexpected friendship between the two, one that sends the pair on a journey of self-discovery as they try to break the curse that’s consumed Esther’s family.
 Together they face their greatest fears, one debilitating phobia at a time, only to discover the one fear they hadn’t counted on: love.
-Get a copy: Book Depository / Read reviews: Goodreads
+Read reviews: Goodreads

 WHAT I LIKED

-When I say ‘more than two subplots’, I’m saying that I found layers in this story that I didn’t expect.
+When I say ‘more than two subplots’, I’m saying that I found layers in this story I didn’t expect.
 I especially enjoyed three parts: one about Eugene (Esther’s twin), one on Heph (Esther’s BFF) and one on The Man Who Would Be Death.
 While some would argue these were subplots were not fleshed out as much, I still appreciate how these characters were woven into what could have been a linear story about teens conquering their fears.
 (Spoiler alert!
 Highlight succeeding text to read.)
 The author could have straight out written about Esther and Jonah creating a YouTube channel, filming how they overcome Fears #1-50.
 The author succeeds in telling one story, packed with great adventure, to send across multiple messages that might just be helpful for some readers.

 Speaking of helpful, I liked how this was a mental health book that dealt more with solutions, rather than the internalization.
 I’m not saying those with the latter are not good in any way, or that I don’t love them (mulling about my anxiety is something I also tend to do A LOT)—just that, this is a refreshing way to see how people ‘fight’ for themselves.